Need help submitting your writing to literary journals or book publishers/literary agents? Click here! →

 Individual poems are most often published by colleges and universities—institutions that do not have much money since they are funded mostly by grants.
 Therefore, it’s unlikely that poets will make any significant money by publishing their individual poems.
 Occasionally, a magazine will choose a poem from among those it published in a given year and award that poem a prize—however, that’s not income a poet can bank on.

 Some independent presses will pay their poets for a collection of poetry or a chapbook of poems; however, the advances rarely produce a living income.
 Often books of poems are published via competitions sponsored by independent and university presses (the poet pays an entry fee, which is then put toward the payment for the book of poems once a winner is chosen).
 Established poets have been known to enter many contests (and pay many contest fees) before securing a win.
 So be prepared to make a significant investment if you’re going to attempt to make money by entering publication contests.
+You also have the option to self-publish your book of poetry and market it yourself.

 How much money will I make writing and selling a book?

 Advances (payments guaranteed for publication) vary at traditional publishing houses.
-In the larger New York City publishing houses, you may expect a publisher to pay you anywhere from $2,000 and up for your book or novel.
+According to 2010 statistics, in the larger New York City publishing houses, you might expect a publisher to pay you anywhere from $2,000 and up for your book or novel.
 A small book deal may be $5,000 to $20,000.
 A middling deal may be $20,000 to $60,000.
 A significant deal may be $60,000 to $150,000.
 And, of course, advances can go through the roof for a book that every publisher wants.
 Some smaller independent houses may pay less than $2,000, especially for new writers or for books that may not have a wide appeal.
 (NOTE: These numbers are approximations, since there are no “rules” that dictate what is considered a big or small book deal.)
 Ultimately, the size of your book or novel advance depends on your platform, the excitement surrounding your book, and the size of the editor’s budget.
 A good literary agent can help you negotiate the most amount of money and best rights deal for your book or novel.

 Along with traditional publishers, there are new publishing models forming.
 Some publishers—who have national distribution, best-selling authors, and strong sales—are foregoing traditional advances.
 Instead of paying their writers one lump of money at the beginning and then relatively small royalties later on, they are instead offering authors a higher share of royalties from the start—with no advance.
 NOTE: Some publishers who take this approach are very successful.
 But others are not.
 As always, writers should know what they are getting into before signing a contract.